lena-han/datascoop/content/posts/met-camp.md

 ![Bar Graph of Where Camp Designers are From](/images/CampBar.png)

-On a map, the lack of diversity in the designers is even more striking.
+The Met website claims that “Camp has long been a space of diversity and inclusivity, as evidenced by the colorful and playful embroidery of Indian designers Manish Arora and Ashish, and the black camp of Patrick Kelly and Dapper Dan.”
+But on a map, the lack of diversity in the designers is even more striking.
 Out of the 75 designers featured, only 13 cities were represented.
 Not a single brand represented was based in Africa, South America, or Australia.

 ![Map of Where Camp Designers are From](/images/CampMap.png)